 Her popular 28-day course.
 CLEAR YOUR HOME, CLEAR YOUR LIFE offers a one-minute oasis and toolkit designed to help you simplify, and quiet the mind.

-For a longer run, try A YEAR TO CLEAR What's …
+For a longer run, try A YEAR TO CLEAR What's Holding You …

 Your Spacious Self integrates the depth and teachings of the original award-winning book with all-new nourishing lessons and daily practices in slowing down, simplifying, and self-care.
 If Anne Lamott and the Artist’s Way took a clearing journey together, it would be this jewel of a book!